wabkia/airsonic-docs/install/example/freebsd_freenas.md

 portsnap extract
 ```

-We need to install build & run dependancies, so we'll start by hopping into the ffmpeg directory
+We need to install build & run dependencies, so we'll start by hopping into the ffmpeg directory
 ```
 # cd /usr/ports/multimedia/ffmpeg
 ```
-Once there, we can use the *build-depends-list* option to get a list of build dependancies
+Once there, we can use the *build-depends-list* option to get a list of build dependencies
 ```
 # pkg install `make build-depends-list | rev | cut -d'/' -f-1 | rev | cut -d'.' -f-1`
 ```